IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

 }
 ```

-The service's client API is very similar to the service interface.
-Service properties are mirrored
+The service's client API is similar to the service interface.
+Service properties are mirrored in the
-in the API instance as `LiveData` of the original type.
-For example,`val activeAccount: Account?` in
+API instance as `LiveData` of the original type.
+For example,`val activeAccount: Account?` in the
-the service interface becomes `val activeAccount: LiveData<Account?>`.
-Service methods are mapped
+service interface becomes `val activeAccount: LiveData<Account?>`.
+Service methods are mapped to two
-with two execution models:
+execution models:
 as [coroutine](https://kotlinlang.org/docs/async-programming.html#coroutines) `coLogIn(...)` and
 async call `logInAsync(...)`.